University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Assignments/Assignment_3/assignment3.md

 **Q3.3** Genotype the frayfeather sample.

 Which variants are present in frayfeather?
-Using the provided table (genotype_phenotype.txt) describing the phenotypes associated with each variant, describe frayfeathers susceptibility to the following diseases/conditions.
+Using the provided table (genotype_phenotype.txt) describing the phenotypes associated with each variant, list frayfeather's phenotypic characteristics based on the variant calling results.

-- beak-rot
-- wing-strain
-- flying induced asthma
-- ingrown talons
-- feather loss
+Note that you should have 9 items in your list.

 [4 marks]